Dr Simon Topping

 Associate Professor (Senior Lecturer) United States History

-Exchange Co-ordinator, School of Humanities
+Exchange Co-ordinator, School of Society and Culture

 I taught in the American Studies Department at Hull from 1997 until 2003.
 Before that, I took a Masters degree in American History at the University of Sheffield from 1994 to 1996, working under Professor Richard Carwardine and Dr Robert Cook and specialising in civil rights.
 As part of my BA in American Studies at the University of Ulster (graduating in 1993) I spent a year as an exchange student at the University of Mississippi (1991-1992), where I was appointed to the Chancellor’s Honor Roll for Academic Achievement.